-#.
-Fork pysatMadrigal on GitHub. #.
+- 1. Fork pysatMadrigal on GitHub. - 2.
 Clone your fork locally:

-git clone git@github.com:your_name_here/pysatMadrigal.git
+git clone git@github.com:your\name\here/pysatMadrigal.git

-1. Create a branch for local development:
+3. Create a branch for local development:

-'''

 git checkout -b name-of-your-bugfix-or-feature

-'''

-Now you can make your changes locally.
+- 4. Make your changes locally.
 Tests for new instruments are performed automatically.
 Tests for custom functions should be added to the appropriately named file in pysatMadrigal/tests.
-For example, space weather methods should be named pysatMadrigal/tests/test_methods_sw.py.
+For example, Jicamarca methods containined in pysatMadrigal/instruments/methods/jro.py should be named pysatMadrigal/tests/ test\methods\jro.py.
 If no test file exists, then you should create one.
 This testing uses pytest, which will run tests on any python file in the test directory that starts with test.
-Classes must begin with Test, and test methods must also begin with test.

-2. When you're done making changes, run all the checks to ensure that nothing is broken on your local system:
+Test classes must begin with Test, and test methods must also begin with test. - 5.
+When you're done making changes, run all the checks to ensure that nothing is broken on your local system:

-'''

 pytest -vs pysatMadrigal

-'''

-- 3. Update/add documentation (in docs).
-Even if you don't think it's relevant, check to see if any existing examples have changed. - 4.
-Add your name to the .zenodo.json file as an author - 5.
-Commit your changes and push your branch to GitHub: - git add . git commit -m "Brief description of your changes" git push origin name-of-your-bugfix-or-feature
+- 6. Update/add documentation (in docs).
+Even if you don't think it's relevant, check to see if any existing examples have changed. - 7.
+Add your name to the .zenodo.json file as an author git add . git commit -m "Brief description of your changes" git push origin name-of-your-bugfix-or-feature